rdf-elixir/rdf-ex/README.md

     (rdf) lib/rdf/triple.ex:26: RDF.Triple.new/3
 ```

-If you want to explicitly create a Quad in the default graph context, you can use `nil` as the graph name.
+If you want to explicitly create a quad in the default graph context, you can use `nil` as the graph name.
 The `nil` value is used consistently as the name of the default graph within RDF.ex.

 ```elixir
 iex> RDF.quad(EX.S, EX.p, 1, nil)